Egglis/Barrier-grid-Animator/EgilProjectImplmentation.md

 ## Further Information and suggestions
 For additional information on this topic, I highly recommend referring to the Wikipedia page on  [Barrier-grid animation and stereography](https://en.wikipedia.org/wikiBarrier-grid_animation_and_stereography) [[3]](#3).
 It provides a detailed explanation of the concept.
-If you're looking for a more comprehensive implementation of barrier grid animation, I suggest exploring[Animabar v1.2](http://animbar.mnim.org) [[4]](#4).
+If you're looking for a more comprehensive implementation of barrier grid animation, I suggest exploring [Animabar v1.2](http://animbar.mnim.org) [[4]](#4).
 It offers a complete implementation of the technique; however, please note that it does not include features for importing gifs or applying color filters.

 Here are a few suggestions and ideas that I developed during the course of this project but didn't have enough time to implement:
 - Cross-fading gifs: Explore the possibility of incorporating smooth transitions between different gifs to create visually appealing effects.